 Adaptive operation models

-Goals of digital engineering in DOD
+Goals of digital engineering in DoD

 Technological advancement of equipment